ldeo-glaciology/firn_accumulation_temperature/README.md

 The addition of heat flow is a work in progress.

-The *python* directory contains a pythin version of the isothermal model (fcm.py).
+The *python* directory contains a python version of the isothermal model (fcm.py).

+All development is happening in the python directory.